-PrEP is a HIV preventative drug taken by people who are at high risk of infection.
-It blocks HIV from entering cells and establishing within your body, meaning that you could potentially be saved from a life-threatening STI.
+PrEP is a HIV preventative drug taken by people who are at risk of being diagnosed with the virus.
+It blocks HIV from entering cells and establishing within your body, meaning that it has the potential to drastically reduce the risk of having the virus.

-PrEP is only to be taken by HIV-negative people, though the same drugs are also used to treat those who are HIV positive, but in this case you’ll need to see your doctor for advice.
+PrEP is only to be taken by HIV-negative people, though similar drugs are also used to treat those who are HIV positive, but in this case you’ll need to see your doctor for advice.

 PrEP only protects against HIV, and is even more effective when used with condoms.
 It isn’t currently available on the NHS, but it’s perfectly legal to buy PrEP online for personal use.
 However, make sure you’re buying from a reputable company such as Doctor4U, as some websites are providing unregulated medication.

 Below are some common Prep medicines.
 Please note, this is not an exhaustive list and other non-medical methods may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.

 “PrEP is a groundbreaking step forward in eradicating HIV.
 By stopping the virus from taking hold in your body, it makes sure that you stay HIV-negative despite the status of your partner/s.
 It needs to be taken for around a week before it reaches its full potential for HIV prevention, but after this point, it has been proven to be 90% effective at stopping sexually transmitted HIV.”